OpenRTX/openrtx.github.io/compiling.md

 #### Toolchain installation

-The tools required to compile the sources and obtain a flashable binary image are _meson_ build system and the GCC toolchain for the miosix kernel.
+The tools required to compile the sources and obtain a flashable binary image are _meson_ build system, the GCC toolchain for the miosix kernel and the external tools for flashing the radio.

 If you're running a 64-bit operating system, the miosix toolchain requires to have the 32 bit compatibility libraries installed.
 To do so, issue the following command: